Osteoblasts, Osteoclasts, Calcium, and Bone Remodeling

 Osteoporosis can occur in both males and females, but it's most common in post-menopausal women.
 After menopause the amount of estrogen in a women's body decreases significantly, increasing the risk of weakened bones.

-In order to strengthen bones and prevent osteoporosis, good nutrition, exercise (which is moderate but not extreme) and a healthy lifestyle are very important.
+In order to strengthen bones and reduce the chance of osteoporosis development, good nutrition and sufficient (but not extreme) exercise are important.
 An adequate intake of both calcium and vitamin D is necessary.
 Vitamin D is needed for calcium absorption through the lining of the small intestine.
 Other nutrients are also needed for bone health, so a varied diet with lots of nutritious foods should be followed.
 Smoking should be avoided, since plenty of research shows that it weakens bones.
 Excessive alcohol intake does the same thing.

 Someone who wants to use exercise as a tactic to prevent osteoporosis should do some research.
 Some types of exercise are great for maintaining general health but don't stimulate bone growth significantly.
 It's also important to do exercises that strengthen the high-risk bones for osteoporosis, which are the hips, spine, and wrists.